 Flat feet is the term used to describe feet with low or no arches.
-In this article you’ll learn about what causes flat feet in children & adults, when you should seek professional help, and what treatment options we can offer you.
+In this blog article, you’ll learn about what causes flat feet in children & adults, when you should seek professional help, and what treatment options we can offer you.

 Children have flat feet from birth until the foot develops, usually between 6-8 years of age.
 However, after this period not everyone develops an arch.
-This can be down to genetics and may run in the family such as inheritance from parents.
+This can be down to genetics and may run in the family and be inherited from parents.
 If there is a genetic link, this rarely causes problems.

 You should consult a podiatrist if: